neo954/sichuan-cookbook/README.md

 *Sichuan Cookbook* (四川菜谱) is a legendary classic book.
 It was compiled by Chengdu Catering Company (成都市饮食公司) and released in Jul 1972.
-In this book, many traditional recipes are described in detail.
-Many recipes have been lost now.
+In this book, 312 traditional recipes are described in detail.
+Many dishes described in this book are no longer served in restaurants nowadays.

 The goal of this project is to digitize *Sichuan Cookbook* properly.